the-turing-way/the-turing-way/book/website/collaboration/academic-industry/academic-industry-community.md

 (cl-academic-industry-community-space)=
 ### Creating Shared Spaces to Connect
-To start facilitating interactions and connections between your organisations and allow your community to come together its worthwhile to set up a shared space where people can interact.
+To start facilitating interactions and connections between your organisations and allow your community to come together, it is worthwhile to set up a shared space where people can interact.
 This could be something like a Slack Workspace or GitHub Repository which are both fairly low barrier to engage with.
 More info on GitHub this {ref}`the Getting Started with GitHub chapter <cl-github-novice>`.
 You might need to check any tool you're considering with your IT department and take into consideration any restrictions/access issues each organisation might have.